 Until you're presented with a different way of doing things, sometimes it can be hard to imagine an alternative or even realise what you're used to is not the only option.
 We see this all the time with market disrupting technologies and innovative solutions.
 And that's what I feel needs to happen with the traditional office environment.
 So I want to show you an alternative.
 I want to show you a feminine perspective.
 This is what's important to me in a working environment.

-The magic combo!
-Having an appreciation for feminine styles of management is just as important as having women in positions of leadership.
+There has been a focus in recent years on getting women into leadership, but there's no point getting them there if you don't also have an appreciation for more feminine approaches to management.
+Not to mention considering our wider gender diverse / non-binary individuals.
 Approaches such as collaboration, empathy and communication are a few that may typically be considered more feminine styles.
 But a balance of masculine and feminine energies can help get things done while creating a space where everyone can feel safe and included.

 Lighting, design and soft furnishings